Phodopus: Interactions with humans

 Since some populations and species of Phodopus, such as P. campbelli, inhabit areas with sparse human population and little potential for agriculture, they have little interaction with humans.
 Others, such as P. sungorus, have been perceived as significant agricultural pests.

 Dwarf hamsters were introduced into the pet trade in the mid-1990s.
-They are considered excellent pets, especially for novice pet owners, because they are easy to maintain (requiring no special diet or conditions) and are generally not aggressive to people and tolerate living with other members of their species.
+They are considered excellent pets, especially for novice pet owners, because they are easy to maintain (requiring no special diet or conditions), are generally not aggressive to people, and tolerate living with other members of their species.

 Phodopus species have developed into important laboratory organisms.
 They provide an excellent model system for the evolution of hormonal control of photoperiod and seasonal physiological and behavioral changes, sociality, biparental offspring care, and behavioral ecology.
 Because Phodopus species have small chromosome numbers with easily distinguished chromosomes, they have been used for cytogenetic and cancer research.
 Because of their extreme cold tolerance, they have been used to study thermoregulation.
 One population of laboratory animals developed both glycosuria and ketonuria independently and has been used as a model for diabetes mellitus.

 The first laboratory use of Phodopus stemmed from a breeding colony established in Leningrad at the Zoological Institute of the Academy of Sciences of the Soviet Union.
 The animals became the seed stock from which other European lab colonies were started.
 The animals were said to have been trapped in Tuva and Siberia and were labeled as P. sungorus campbelli.
 Both P. sungorus and P. campbelli are popular research animals, especially as they differ enough in behavior and physiology to support fruitful comparison studies.
 More recently, P. roborovskii became an important research animal, as well.